Efficient Federated Conformal Prediction with Group-Conditional Guarantee: Introduction

 The state of the art on federated calibration summarized above did not target \emph{group-conditional} coverage guarantees.
 In federated settings, data can often be partitioned into, potentially overlapping, groups, which may reflect client-specific strata or cross-cutting attributes such as demographic or semantic categories (see Fig.~\ref{fig:system_model}).
 For centralized settings, Mondrian CP~\citep{vovk2003mondrian} addresses group-conditional coverage over disjoint groups of covariates, while CondCP~\citep{gibbs2023conformal} allows for overlapping groups by reframing conditional coverage as simultaneous coverage over a class of covariate shifts.
 Kandinsky CP~\citep{pmlr-v267-bairaktari25a} extended Mondrian CP and CondCP to groups that depend on both covariates and labels.
 Other related research directions for centralized scenarios include localized coverage guarantees~\citep{guan2023localized}; learning improved conformity scores to reduce conditional miscoverage~\citep{xie2024boosted}; as well as analyses of sample-conditional validity for split conformal methods \citep{duchi2025sample}.

 All this prior art on group-conditional CP has focused on centralized settings.
-To address this knowledge gap, in this paper, we propose a communication- and computation-efficient federated extension of CondCP~\citep{gibbs2023conformal}, namely \emph{group-conditional federated conformal prediction (GC-FCP)}, which enables efficient server-side prediction-set construction by communicating only compact summaries sketched from group-stratified local calibration scores, while preserving the information needed for group-conditional calibration.
+To address this knowledge gap, in this paper, we propose a federated, atom-stratified extension of CondCP~\citep{gibbs2023conformal}, termed \emph{group-conditional federated conformal prediction (GC-FCP)}, which enables communication-efficient and computation-efficient prediction-set construction under mild conditions, such as when the overlap between groups is not too severe.
 Unlike FedCF~\citep{srinivasan2025fedcf}, GC-FCP does not treat different groups separately, seeking simultaneous coverage across all groups.

-The main contributions are summarized as follows: \begin{itemize} \item We first propose \emph{centralized GC-FCP}, an extension of CondCP~\citep{gibbs2023conformal} that achieves group-conditional coverage guarantees under the mixture of the local data distribution. \item We develop \emph{GC-FCP}, an efficient federated protocol that accelerates communication and computation by compressing group-stratified calibration scores into mergeable T-Digest~\citep{dunning2019computing} coresets. \item We establish group-conditional coverage bounds for GC-FCP, making explicit how the coreset compression level affects the achieved coverage. \item We validate the proposed methods on synthetic and real-world benchmarks, demonstrating that GC-FCP attains group-conditional reliability while substantially reducing computational overhead. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We first propose \emph{centralized GC-FCP}, an extension of CondCP~\citep{gibbs2023conformal} that achieves group-conditional coverage guarantees under a federated target mixture distribution. \item We develop \emph{GC-FCP}, a federated protocol that compresses atom-stratified calibration scores into mergeable T-Digest~\citep{dunning2019computing} coresets, avoiding the loss of group-membership information caused by a single global sketch and double counting caused by overlapping group sketches. \item We establish group-conditional coverage bounds for GC-FCP, making it explicit how the coreset compression level affects the achieved coverage. \item We validate the proposed methods on synthetic and real-world benchmarks, demonstrating that GC-FCP attains group-conditional reliability while substantially reducing computational overhead. \end{itemize}